prev3/capstone-project/README.md

     On Windows you may need to run the commands from this script individually.

 4. Fill out the generated `config.env` file.
+Values with spaces may need to be wrapped in double quotes.

     `topic` is the topic name in Google Pub/Sub.